AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

 ## Conclusion

 In this lab, we successfully leveraged Pulumi to automate the deployment of critical AWS infrastructure components and Ray Cluster Deployment, setting the stage for efficient and scalable machine learning operations.
 By automating the creation of VPCs, subnets, EC2 instances, security groups, and S3 buckets, we laid a robust foundation for deploying a distributed Ray cluster.
-This hands-on experience not only simplifies the infrastructure setup but also empowers you to focus on building and scaling your machine learning applications with Ray.